Direct Neutron Reactions in Storage Rings Utilizing a Supercompact Cyclotron Neutron Target

 \section{Conceptual design of the neutron target}

+The design of a neutron target for storage rings must balance competing constraints from multiple subsystems.
+The storage ring geometry limits the available space (typically 2-4~m straight sections) and requires compatibility with ultra-high vacuum systems.
+The characteristics of the ion beam (revolution frequencies of 100-200 kHz and circulating intensities of 10$^7$-10$^9$ particles) define the luminosity requirements.
+Commercially available cyclotron technology provides beam currents from 130 $\mu$A to 1.6 mA.
+These constraints define a target areal density requirement of 10$^6$-10$^9$\,n/cm$^2$ depending on facility type and scientific goals.
+We develop an optimization methodology to achieve maximum thermal neutron density within these constraints, following a three-stage approach of increasing complexity: single-material moderator studies (Sec.\,\ref{sec:SingleMod}), moderator/reflector combinations (Sec.\,\ref{sec:ModRef}), and cryogenic enhancement (Sec.\,\ref{sec:CryoMod}).
+The resulting target performance is then evaluated for three reference scenarios: a proof-of-concept at CRYRING@GSI (Sec.\,\ref{sec:CRYRING}), and future dedicated facilities at CERN-ISOLDE and TRIUMF-ISAC (Sec.\,\ref{sec:future}).

-The fundamental concept behind a free-neutron target involves the systematic integration of neutron production, moderation, and confinement to maximize neutron density within a defined spatial region, thereby enabling their interaction with a radioactive ion beam.
-For particle beam energies in the keV range or higher, it is highly desirable that the target neutrons possess thermal or cold energies.
+For particle beam energies in the keV range or higher, it is highly desirable that the target neutrons have thermal or cold energies, E$<$25~meV.
 This energy selection is crucial for minimizing systematic uncertainties during the analysis of inverse reaction kinematics, as it simplifies the energy and momentum considerations of the interaction.
-Consequently, our conceptual design for this target requires to maximize the fraction of neutrons within the thermal or cold energy range in the designated target area.
+Consequently, our conceptual design for this target maximizes the fraction of neutrons within the thermal or cold energy range in the designated target area.
 The proposed design comprises four integrated subsystems: (1) a storage-ring beam pipe defining the neutron interaction volume, (2) a cyclotron beam pipe housing a beryllium target for the neutron source, (3) a moderator/reflector assembly embedding both beam pipes, and (4) a cryogenic moderator enhancement around the ion beam path.